mas-bandwidth/netcode/STANDARD.md

     * 8 bytes for _connection keep-alive packet_
     * [1,1200] bytes for _connection payload packet_
     * 0 bytes for _connection disconnect packet_

+* If the per-packet type data fails to decrypt, ignore the packet.

+* If the packet type fails the replay protection test, ignore the packet. _See the section on replay protection below for details_.

 * If all the above checks pass, the packet is processed.